GentrifiedAppsUtil Help

 • DrivePowerCoefficients apply(DrivePowerCoefficients drivePowerCoefficients) - Modifies drive power coefficients.

-• void update() - Updates the active slow mode based on gamepad input.
+• void update(onFunc,offFunc) - Updates the active slow mode based on gamepad input.
+OnFunc being the function to call when the slow mode should be activated, and offFunc being the function to deactivate it.

 • void telemetry(Telemetry telemetry) - Displays the current slow mode in telemetry.